wdfhai/README-generator/readme.md

 ### Installation

-Yes, you'll need NodeJS, NPM and NPM packages such as Inquirer and Chalk installed before running the application.
+Yes, you'll need NodeJS, NPM and NPM packages such as Inquirer, Chalk and node-emoji installed before running the application.

 ### Usage